SameeLaughs/scrimtamen/README.md

 # scrimtamen

-Scrimantem is a game designed for practicing advanced Certamen questions.
+Scrimtamen is a game designed for practicing advanced Certamen questions.
 The name itself doesn't have an actual meaning, but it's a portmanteau from two different languages- scrimming and certamen!
 Instead, it sounds like scrim-however, but we don't talk about that :)

 _oh yeah!!_
 - Buzz in, type your answer, and check your score in real-time 💯